- Search The Registry

 - My Account

-*Wewoka, Oklahoma is celebrated on this date in 1849.
-This is a city in Seminole County, Oklahoma founded by a Black Seminole John Horse.
+*Wewoka, Oklahoma, is celebrated on this date in 1849.
+This city in Seminole County, Oklahoma, was founded by a Black Seminole, John Horse.

-In autumn of 1849, Horse and Seminole chief Wild Cat led Seminole families into Mexico to avoid the attempts of slavers to raid families and capture people of African descent.
-The Mexican government offered Wild Cat, Horse, and other Seminole’s land in Mexico if they could rid the land of renegades who were terrorizing Mexican citizens.
+In the autumn of 1849, Horse and Seminole chief Wild Cat led Seminole families into Mexico to avoid the attempts of slavers to raid families and capture people of African descent.
+The Mexican government offered Wild Cat, Horse, and another Seminole land in Mexico if they could rid the land of renegades who were terrorizing Mexican citizens.
 Wild Cat was the next hereditary chief of the Seminole Nation, but the government appointed its first chief John Jumper instead.
-The city was founded in 1866 when Elijah J. Brown, an employee of the federal government led Seminole refugees from Leroy, Kansas to Indian Territory.
-During the American Civil War, the Seminole Nation had sided with the Confederacy, although many tribe members fled to the relative safety of Kansas, where they remained for the duration of the war.
+The city was founded in 1866 when Elijah J. Brown, an employee of the federal government, led Seminole refugees from Leroy, Kansas, to Indian Territory.
+During the American Civil War, the Seminole Nation sided with the Confederacy.
+However, many tribe members fled to the relative safety of Kansas, where they remained for the war.

 In 1925 the population of Wewoka was 1,520.
-By 1927 the population increased to over 20,000, as adventurers and workers came, to make their fortunes.
+By 1927 the population increased to over 20,000 as adventurers and workers came to make their fortunes.
 It rapidly had become the third-largest city in Oklahoma.
-From 1927 to the present, the oil companies took out as much as they could get.
+From 1927 to the present, the oil companies took out as much as possible.
 As the oil decreased, jobs and people left the city.
-By 1950 the population of Wewoka was 6,753 and in 1960 it was 6,300.
-The population continued a steady decline, but the city has continued as the commercial center of the region.
+By 1950 the population of Wewoka was 6,753, and in 1960 it was 6,300.
+The population continued a steady decline, but the city has continued as the region's commercial center.
 The 1980s and 1990s were difficult for the city.
-Businesses left town and poverty greatly increased.
+Businesses left town, and poverty greatly increased.
 The city leaders tried to protect themselves by refusing to allow competition, like Wal-Mart, to enter the city.
 Holdenville and Seminole do have Wal-Mart stores.
-Seminole's Wal-Mart has the super-center configuration offering groceries as well as dry goods.
+Seminole's Wal-Mart has a super-center configuration offering groceries and dry goods.
 The crime rate in Wewoka during the 1980s increased.